If you’ve been following me for a while, you’ll know that I absolutely love drawing hair.

 And now, let’s add the base color.
 I’m going to go wild and color the curly ponytail a bright blue!

-I want the curls to be more defined, so I’m going to add some light blue strands on the curly ponytail.
+I want the curls to be more defined, so I’m going to add some light blue strands to the curly ponytail.

 And we’ve just learned how to draw a curly ponytail!